 MoMA PS1 champions art and artists at the intersection of the social, cultural, and political issues of our time.
 Providing audiences with the agency to ask questions, access to knowledge, and a forum for public debate, PS1 has offered insight into artists' diverse worldviews for more than 40 years.
-The institution was a defining force in the alternative space movement in New York City, transforming a nineteenth century public schoolhouse in Long Island City into a site for artistic experimentation and creativity.
+Founded in 1976 by Alanna Heiss, the institution was a defining force in the alternative space movement in New York City, transforming a nineteenth century public schoolhouse in Long Island City into a site for artistic experimentation and creativity.
 PS1 has been a member of New York City's Cultural Institutions Group (CIG) since 1982 and affiliated with The Museum of Modern Art since 2000.

 Hours: MoMA PS1 is open from 12 to 6 p.m.
-Thursday, Friday, Sunday, and Monday, and 12 to 8 p.m. on Saturdays.
+Thursday, Friday, Sunday, and Monday, and 10 a.m. to 6 p.m. on Saturdays.
 Closed on Thanksgiving, Christmas, and New Year's Day.